-- Cover Letter: Microsoft Word
+- Cover Letter: Microsoft Word (Click to download template)

-- Article file: Microsoft Word
+- Article file (without authors’ details): Microsoft Word

-- Illustrations*: JPG/JPEG format
+- Illustrations* (if applicable): JPG/JPEG format

 Materials sent in any other format shall not be accepted.

-*Illustrations (figures/photos/graphs) in .JPG/.JPEG format should be inserted into the body of the text as well as as a separate attachment.
+*Illustrations (figures/photos/graphs) in .JPG/.JPEG format should be inserted into the body of the text as well as a separate attachment.
 The photographs used in case illustrations should be the original, unedited images.

-Correspondence: All correspondence regarding the papers, including galley proofs, will be sent to the corresponding author.
+All correspondence regarding the papers, including galley proofs, will be sent to the corresponding author.
 All correspondence from the Editorial Board shall be through e-mail only.

-C) Article Type
+B) Article Type

 There are different types of articles published in the journal.
 Author needs to carefully select type of their article.
 Following are brief information about the various type of article: